layadas/layadas.github.io/_pages/research.md

 these complex systems are typically ***cyber-physical systems*** such as smart grid, transportation network and industrial control systems.
 I work on exciting problems at the intersection of theory and applications.

+I have had the opportunity to work in multi-discplinary teams, with members from Electrical Engineering, Chemical Engineering, Computer Science and Physics.
 You can find details about the ongoing and completed projects below.

 <!--
 {% include base_path %}